-The floats can be adjusted forward or aft, as needed, to move the center of buoyancy of the entire frame and set the desired pitch angle for controlling the towing depth.
+The position of the floats can be adjusted forward or aft, as needed, to move the center of buoyancy of the entire frame and set the desired pitch angle for controlling the towing depth.

-To adjust the floats, loosen the fastener bolts on the float clamps just enough to be able to slide the floats forward or aft.
+To adjust the floats, loosen the fastener bolts on the float collar clamps just enough to be able to slide the floats forward or aft, and then tighten the bolts.